selimanac/defold-modplayer/README.md

 	* Windows: Short run.
 Tested with [Wine](https://www.winehq.org/)
 	* Android: Short run.
 	* Linux: I couldn't manage to have sound on my VMs.
 But app is successfully load the files and run on Debian and Ubuntu
+* Hashtable is limited to 10 elements.
+I think it is more than enough.
+It is a bad practice to store or play more than two music files at the same time.

 ## Example